 Day 7: Porto

 On your last day in Porto, finish your Portugal adventures with a day of culture and touring.
 This involves a Douro River cruise, where you will sail down the Douro River that divides the city and see the beauty of the city from below.
-If you have more time, be sure to head into the Douro Valley to see the country’s beautiful vineyards.
+If you have more time, be sure to head into the Douro Valley of Portugal by car to see the country’s beautiful vineyards.

 Other fun things to do in Porto include: riding the Teleférico de Gaia cable car, taking an azulejo tile making class, and visiting the Harry Potter bookstore, Livraria Lello.